GoodMorningA1i/SwiftUI-Animations/README.md

 ## About the Project

-Description
+[Description]

+Technique project on animations!

-This project covers ...
+This project covers implicit animations, customizing animations, animation bindings, explicit animations, ...

 ## Demos